lorenzlally/configure-AD/README.md

-🎉Congratulations!
-You have implementated on-premises Active Directory and created users within an Azure virtual machine!🎉
+Congratulations!
+You have implementated on-premises Active Directory and created users within an Azure virtual machine!